Find out more about our internationally recognised training courses

 Each year the Writing Across Boundaries Project runs an intensive, two-day, residential workshop for social science PhD students in the third year to explore analytical and practical approaches to writing.
 The course offers participants an opportunity to reflect on the writing process itself as a form of social science thinking.

-The workshop dates for 2018 are March 27th-28th.
-The application process is open shortly, and this page will be updated with details of how to book are available here.
+The workshop dates for 2019 are April 4-5.
+The application process is open shortly, and this page will be updated with details of how to book online.

 You may be interested in reviewing this blog post, detailing the experiences of a previous participant.